avinashpai94/playlist_downloader/README.md

 # SYPlaylist Downloader

+### This was done as a learning experience.
+All the copyrights for the music belong to the respective owners.
+Please do not pirate music.

 [![N|Solid](https://www.python.org/static/community_logos/python-powered-w-100x40.png)](https://https://www.python.org/)

 ## SYPlaylist Downloader is a python based script to download mp3 versions of your favourite songs from a publicly available Spotify or YouTube playlist.